A Skin Doctor Told Me This Is The Only Preventative Treatment That Works

 What is radio frequency and what are the skin benefits?

-Refinery29 features editor Vicky Spratt often dabbles in skin therapies.
-At a recent appointment, a top London injector dropped the bombshell that the only treatment worth doing for prevention was not Botox, as conventional wisdom would have it, but radio frequency.
+At a recent appointment, a top London injector dropped the bombshell to Vicky Spratt that the only treatment worth doing for prevention was not Botox, as conventional wisdom would have it, but radio frequency.
 He explained that it was cutting edge and proven to deliver results.
 So Vicky was intrigued instantly.

 Radio frequency is essentially energy, and the treatment enlists a special type of wand which emits varying strengths of this energy.
 The energy then travels through the skin to kickstart collagen production.
 There are a handful of different types of radio frequency but Dr Uliana Gout at LAM Clinic on Harley Street champions tripolar radio frequency (TRF).
 "This is the modern way to produce around six months of collagen in the face," explains Dr Gout.
 "It lifts and gives skin elasticity and plumpness."